apache/royale-website/source-code.md

 ## Current Release

-The current version of Apache Royale is **0.9.9**, released in **April 2022**.
+The current version of Apache Royale is **0.9.10**, released in **May 2023**.
 It is **beta quality**.
 This means that Royale may not work entirely as you or we want it to, and that certain "standard" components or functions are not yet available.
 However, you can create applications in Royale and compile them to run either in a browser window or on the Flash/AIR platforms.

 Download the source code for Royale from one of the Apache mirror sites:

 <div class="btn-group">
-<a class="btn btn-download" href="http://www.apache.org/dyn/closer.lua/royale/0.9.9/apache-royale-0.9.9-src.tar.gz"><i class="fa fa-download"></i> Apache Royale 0.9.9 Source (TAR.GZ)</a>
+<a class="btn btn-download" href="http://www.apache.org/dyn/closer.lua/royale/0.9.10/apache-royale-0.9.10-src.tar.gz"><i class="fa fa-download"></i> Apache Royale 0.9.10 Source (TAR.GZ)</a>
-<a class="btn btn-download" href="http://www.apache.org/dyn/closer.lua/royale/0.9.9/apache-royale-0.9.9-src.zip"><i class="fa fa-download"></i> Apache Royale 0.9.9 Source (ZIP)</a>
+<a class="btn btn-download" href="http://www.apache.org/dyn/closer.lua/royale/0.9.10/apache-royale-0.9.10-src.zip"><i class="fa fa-download"></i> Apache Royale 0.9.10 Source (ZIP)</a>
 </div>

 ## Older Releases